santimirandarp/varian-converter/FORMAT.md

 * **username**
 See [OpenVnmrJ variables.h](https://github.com/OpenVnmrJ/OpenVnmrJ/blob/master/src/vnmr/variables.h)
 for info on how to parse this file.

+## NMR brief background
+The Free Induction Decay experiment (FID) consist in irradiating a sample in a static magnetic field (B) with a pulse of radiofrequency (Rf, EM wave at that range of frequencies) that excites the nuclear spin.
+The resonance radio frequency (RRf) is chosen for a particular atom and applied **B** (zeeman effect).
+Those then decay back to equilibrium and this signal (induced voltage caused by the change in magnetic field) is measured over time.
+This decay-energy is called Free Induction Decay (FID).
+The environment effect makes possible to distinguish different magnetic atoms (shielding effect): Beff = B - Bshielding.

+Applied B induces a B opposed to it in the sample, known as bulk magnetization.
+The actual RRf changes the spin and moves the bulk magnetization vector from Z (applied B) to xy plane (sample then relaxes by Spin-Lattice, T1, or Spin-Spin, T2).
+If there is no magnetic field, there is no energy difference.
+If there is, the energy difference is proportional to the applied field (This is known as Zeeman Effect.
+[Basics here][Zeeman]).

 ## Reads
 * [Free Induction Decay FID Wiki](https://en.wikipedia.org/wiki/Free_induction_decay).